ArtsemiY/TomoBEAR-test/Installation-and-Setup.md

 # Prerequisites

-This software was developed and tested on a machine with the following properties:
+This software was developed and tested on machines with the following properties:

 -   OS: CentOS 7 / Ubuntu 21.04
--   GPU: at least one gpu with a minimum of 8GB of VRAM
+-   GPU: at least one gpu with a minimum of 8GB of VRAM, more is better
 -   RAM: at least 16GB of RAM, more is better
--   HDD/SDD: enough storage to store intermediate data, depends on size of data
+-   HDD/SDD: enough storage to store data, intermediates and results, depends on size of data

 # Setup